Skip to content

 Fleet: 9 small ships ranging 22-86 passengers:

-• Wilderness Discoverer (76 passengers): Alaska summer flagship
+• Wilderness Discoverer (76 passengers): Alaska

 • Wilderness Explorer (74 passengers): Alaska

-• Safari Voyager (62 passengers): Costa Rica/Panama
+• Safari Voyager (66 passengers): Mexico, Costa Rica/Panama

-• Wilderness Adventurer (66 passengers): Alaska
+• Wilderness Adventurer (60 passengers): Alaska

-• Safari Explorer (36 passengers): Hawaii inter-island
+• Safari Explorer (36 passengers): Alaska and Hawaii inter-island

 Itinerary style: active expedition with kayaking, skiff exploration, hiking, snorkeling, and onshore village visits.
 Inside Passage Alaska routes go deeper into Glacier Bay, Tracy Arm, and Frederick Sound than mainstream cruises.
 Hawaii inter-island routes visit smaller, less-developed islands.